ZeyadZakaria01/paint-program-java/README.md

-# TL;DR
+# Paint Program
-This is a paint program using Java and Java form the GUI, we also used a lot of design patterns in to the application.
-The goal of this design is to provide a painting tool that allows the user to draw forms, color them, and make adjustments.
-Only the user's mouse and imagination are required to create the desired image.
-To make the painting process more forgiving for the user, the user may utilise a range of tools such as resize, copy, move, and alter colour, all with an undo-redo option.

-* __There is a PDF report in case you want to see the program without cloning the repo__
+This is a Java-based paint program with a graphical user interface (GUI) that incorporates various design patterns.
+Its purpose is to offer a versatile tool for users to create drawings by allowing them to draw shapes, apply colors, and make adjustments.
+The program makes use of the user's mouse and creativity to generate desired images.
+To enhance the user experience, it provides several features like resizing, copying, moving, and changing colors, all accompanied by an undo-redo functionality.
+If you prefer not to clone the repository, there is a PDF report available for viewing the program.